jesperjmb/Python-Scraping/README.md

 # Python-Scraping
-Repository of Python scripts useful for web scraping and scraping of social media platforms
+Repository of Python scripts useful for web scraping and scraping of social media platforms.